Installing Felix as a static binary

-This install process is most suited to bare-metal-only installations where Felix is to be used to control policy for the host’s interfaces.
+Note: This install process is most suited to bare-metal-only installations where Felix is to be used to control policy for the host’s interfaces.
 For OpenStack and containers there are additional daemons that need to be installed, which are not covered here.

 Felix has the following pre-requisites:

 - For IPv4 support, Linux kernel v2.6.32 is required.
 We have tested

 against v2.6.32-573+.
 Note: if you intend to run containers, Docker

 requires kernel >=v3.10.
 The kernel’s version can be checked with